CARNIVAL GLASS: THE FIRST DECADE

 Tarter-Miller Gallery | Jim Measell, Guest Curator

-Initially called "Iridescent Ware" by the Fenton Art Glass Company in late 1907, this innovative glassware typically featured a vivid metallic sheen of changing hues on pressed glass articles made in highly-patterned moulds.
-The secret behind Fenton s Iridescent Ware was a special spray of metallic salts on the glass while it was very hot.
+Initially called "Iridescent Ware" by the Fenton Art Glass Co. in late 1907, this innovative glassware typically featured a vivid metallic sheen of changing hues on pressed glass articles made in highly patterned moulds.
+The secret behind Fenton's iridescent ware was a special spray of metallic salts on the glass while it was very hot.

 Within a few months, other glassmaking firms followed Fenton into the marketplace.
 The new iridescent products from Fenton and these other companies were immensely popular in the United States from 1908 to about 1915 and were even exported to several foreign countries.

 In the 1950s, this glassware was being eagerly sought by collectors.
 Stories abounded that some articles had been used as prizes for midway games, and the phrase "carnival glass" was coined.
 National and regional collector clubs were formed, and there has been great interest in carnival glass ever since.